WHAT'S NEW

 There were simply too many too remember.

-The conclusion of the blog post, after I gave several stunning examples of arrogance, ignorance and narcissism, was going to be that the toughest part of the trip was 'taking the high road' with her.
+The conclusion of the post, after I gave several stunning examples of arrogance, ignorance and narcissism, was going to be that the toughest part of the trip was 'taking the high road' with her.

 It wasn’t learning the language, which took hours of practice every day for months.
 Not the actual legwork, which included climbing literal mountains, over and over again.
-It wasn’t the time zone change, the jetlag, the culture shock.
+It wasn’t the time-zone change, the jetlag, the culture shock.
 It was being the bigger person.
 Biting my tongue.
 Keeping my cool, around God damn Deb from Sarasota.

 The high road is hard to find.